tonyjurg/Nestle1904GBI/docs/features/normalized.md

 ## Feature description

 Normalized Greek text (changed accents and diacritics to their standard forms).
-Also trailing punctuations are removed.
+Any punctuations are also removed.

+## Source description

+Taken from XML attribute `NormalizedForm` for each element `node` representing a word.

 ---
 ###### [Click here for list of all features](home.md#readme)